projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-devicemodel.rst

    -  VHM driver notifies HV on the completion through hypercall
    -  DM injects VIRQ to UOS frontend device through hypercall

--  VHM: Virtio and HV service Module is a kernel module in SOS as a middle layer to support DM.
-Refer to chapter 5.4 for details
+-  VHM: Virtio and Hypervisor Service Module is a kernel module in SOS as a middle layer to support DM.
+Refer to :ref:`virtio-APIs` for details

-This chapter introduces how the acrn-dm application is configured and walks through the DM overall flow.
+This section introduces how the acrn-dm application is configured and walks through the DM overall flow.
 We'll then elaborate on device, ISA, and PCI emulation.

 Configuration